Confidential · Non-Disclosure

 Producer · NPP-Priority Recoupment

 Your Producer slot on The Last Delivery Film is much appreciated.
-Here is what our partnership entails — what you put in, what you get back, and what it actually feels like to be a producer on this set.
+Here is what our partnership entails — what you put in, what you get back, and what it actually feels like to be a producer on this movie.

 A Comedic Thriller · Investor Prospectus · 2026